OskarYescas/Google-Apps-Script-s-Manifest-Retriver/readme.md

 ## Prerequisites
 - Google Cloud Shell: We will execute everything here.
 - Workspace Admin Access: You need access to admin.google.com for the manual Domain-Wide Delegation step.
-- Application Files: Ensure your main.py, requirements.txt, and Procfile are ready in the directory
+- Application Files: Ensure your main.py, mani.tf, requirements.txt, and Procfile are ready in the directory

 ## Phase 0: Environment Preparation
 1. Check & Upgrade Terraform (Optional but Recommended)